luciansr/luciansr/README.md

 I love having the power to build solutions from the ground up using the most advanced technologies available to humankind (using AWS). 🚀

 Reach me out on [LinkedIn](linkedin.com/in/luciansturiao) or luciansturiao@gmail.com and ask me about anything related to tech, software engineering, back-end engineering, scalability, AWS.
-It would be great to talk about those subjects 🌚 don't hesitate to reach me about any other thing too 👁👃👁
+It would be great to talk about those subjects 🌚 don't hesitate if you want to talk about any other thing too 👁👃👁

 <!--
 **luciansr/luciansr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.